ranilb/MechaCar_Statistical_Analysis-/README.md

 * Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

-## Part 1: Linear Regression to Predict MPG
+## Linear Regression to Predict MPG
 ### About Data
 The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars.
 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 Multiple metrics, such as __vehicle length, vehicle weight, spoiler angle, drivetrain__, and __ground clearance__, were collected for each vehicle.
 The first ten rows of the data set is shown below: